zhenrong-wang/pattern-search/README.md

 How-to:

 1. clone or fork this repo.
-2. g++ main.cpp -O3 -Wall (Options are optional)
+2. g++ *.cpp -O3 -Wall (Options are optional)
 3. ./a.out test.txt

+*NOTE:*

+  - I would rather try different optimisations flags to check which has the best performance: **-Os, -Ofast, -O2, -O3**.
+  - The Static Analysis Script uses Clang

 On Windows:

-1. Run the WindowsBuildScript.bat for building executables for different optimisations levels
+1. Run the Scripts/Windows/Build.bat for building executables for different optimisations levels
 2. The build file is customizable so choose your own standard version and the output folder

 Static Analysis using Clang

-1. Run WindowsStaticAnalysisScript.bat
+1. Run Scripts/Windows/StaticAnalysis.bat

 **TODO:**